AdoryVo/lists/dailies.md

 - [Framed](https://framed.wtf) - Guess the movie based on its frames
 - [Movie to Movie](https://movietomovie.com) - Find a path between two movies by connecting them via actors and actresses who appeared together

+## 🎵 Music
+- [Bandle](https://bandle.app) - Guess the song based on a series of revealed instrument melodies
+- [Musicle](https://musicle.app) - Guess songs based off of music snippets
+- [PopIdle](https://popidle.the-sound.co.uk/) - Guess the album based on pixels from its album cover

 ## 🏠 Real Estate
 - [Housle](https://housle.house) - Guess the asking price of a house based on pictures and clues
 - [Listed](https://listed.fun) - Guess the sale price of a property based on pictures and clues